Banging a black hole

 There’s a geometric reason for this restriction in compactification.
 As $r\to\infty$ the surface area of spheres grow quadratically.
 Therefore, only an algebraic compactification leads to a regular equation.
 When we use a compactification that’s too fast, the potential blows up.
 When the compactification behaves algebraically, such as a trigonometric function, the limit is regular.

-This is beautiful!
 Note that the compactification cancels the redshift factor $f$ from the original RWZ potential.
-As a consequence, the peak of the rescaled potential is at the horizon, and it monotonically decreases from the strong field region towards infinity.
+And with this particular compactification, the rescaled potential is simply a linear function that barely varies over the entire domain.
 We’ll have no problem solving equations with such a simple term.

 Time transformation